Berikon: History

 Berikon was mentioned for the first time in 1153 as a court place "Berchheim".
 In 1184 it was mentioned as Berchein.
 Over time, the name of the place changed from Berchheim to Bergheim, then to Berchan, Berkein, and finally Berikon.

 The originally separate settlements Unterberikon (Lower Berikon) and Oberberikon (Upper Berikon) fell under the territorial lordship of the city of Zürich in 1415, when the Eidgenossen (Confederacy) conquered Aargau.
 Later, in 1471, Unterberikon became part of Amt Rohrdorf in the county of Baden, while Oberberikon fell under the oversight of the Kelleramt (Freiamt Affoltern).

 When in 1798 the French overran Switzerland and instituted the Helvetic Republic, both municipalities came to the short-lived canton of Baden.
 During the establishment of the canton of Aargau in 1803, the two municipalities were reunited and joined the district of Bremgarten.

 On 1 May 1902, the Bremgarten-Dietikon-Bahn was opened, giving Berikon a railway connection to the rest of Switzerland.
 Still, until well into the 20th century, Berikon was a rural village, populated by just 900 inhabitants in 1950, before a sudden boom of construction activity occurred.
 Within thirty years the total population increased by over 150%.
 Today's population is roughly quadruple that of the 1960s.
 Berikon has grown together with the neighbouring municipalities and is today part of the agglomeration of Zürich.

 Geography

 Berikon has an area, As of 2006, of 5.4 km2.
 Of this area, 49.7% is used for agricultural purposes, while 31.4% is forested.
-The rest of the land, (18.9%) is settled.
+The rest of the land (18.9%) is settled.
+The elevation is officially 551 m above sea level (without an indication of where in the village this is measured).

 The municipality is located in the Bremgarten district, and is located on the Mutschellenhöhe.
 It consists of the originally separate villages of Ober- and Unter-Berikon.